Lurkomorie/telegram-bot/SCENARIO_SELECTION_FIX.md

 ## Files Changed

+- `app/api/miniapp.py` - Added `/select-scenario` endpoint that creates chat and sends greeting
+- `miniapp/src/api.js` - Added `selectScenario()` function to call new endpoint
-- `miniapp/src/App.jsx` - Changed handleHistoryClick() to use deep links
+- `miniapp/src/App.jsx` - Changed `handleHistoryClick()` to use API endpoint instead of deep links
-- `app/bot/handlers/start.py` - Updated /start handler to parse history_id from deep link
+- `app/bot/handlers/start.py` - Added debug logging for /start command (deep link support kept for backward compatibility)
-- `app/bot/keyboards/inline.py` - Added build_persona_gallery_keyboard() function
 - `miniapp/dist/` - Rebuilt with updated code

+## Additional Bug Fixes

+### 1. Missing Model Fields (Root Cause Fix)

+**The main issue was that database migrations added columns, but the SQLAlchemy model definitions were never updated.**

+- **Symptom**: `AttributeError: 'Persona' object has no attribute 'avatar_url'`
+- **Root Cause**: Migrations 007, 008, 010, and 011 added database columns, but `models.py` wasn't updated to reflect them
+- **Missing fields that were added**:
+  - `Persona.avatar_url` (migration 007) - Avatar image for gallery display
+  - `PersonaHistoryStart.wide_menu_image_url` (migration 008) - Wide image for menu
+  - `Chat.ext` (migration 010) - Extended metadata
+  - `User.energy`, `User.max_energy` (migration 007) - Energy system
+  - `User.is_premium`, `User.premium_until` (migration 011) - Premium subscription
+- **Solution**: Updated `app/db/models.py` to include all missing fields

+### 2. SQLAlchemy Session Management

+Fixed a lazy loading issue in `app/api/miniapp.py`:

+- **Problem**: Database session was closing before all ORM attributes were accessed
+- **Symptom**: 500 Internal Server Error when calling `/api/miniapp/personas`
+- **Solution**: Moved the result list initialization outside the session context and ensured all attributes are accessed within the `with get_db() as db:` block
+- This prevents lazy loading errors that occur when trying to access ORM object attributes after the session closes

 ## Alternative Approaches Considered

-1. **Use a reply keyboard button instead of inline keyboard** - Would work but changes the UX flow
+1. ~~**Use a reply keyboard button instead of inline keyboard**~~ - Would work but changes the UX flow
-2. **Make API call to backend instead of deep link** - Would require storing state and polling
+2. ~~**Use Telegram deep links**~~ - Unreliable when user is already in chat with bot
-3. **Keep using web_app_data handler** - Only works with reply keyboard buttons
+3. ~~**Keep using web_app_data handler**~~ - Only works with reply keyboard buttons
+4. **✅ Direct API endpoint (CHOSEN)** - Most reliable, server-side chat creation, direct message sending

-The deep link approach is the cleanest solution that maintains the current UX while providing reliable functionality.
+The API endpoint approach is the most robust solution:

+- No reliance on deep links or redirect flows
+- Server-side validation and error handling
+- Direct message sending via bot API
+- Consistent behavior regardless of user's current context